 Notice

-All the following parameters are cluster-level configurations.
-You need to set them only once, without the need to configure them on each node individually.
+All the following configurations are cluster-wide and need to be set only once, without the need to configure each node separately.

-Step 1: Set the parameters related to the Java environment
+Step 1: Set the configuration items related to the Java environment

 The following settings are performed in the sys tenant.

-Enable the Java environment for accessing the SDK (Java SDK) of external tables.
+Enable the Java environment for accessing the SDK (Java SDK) of the external table.

 Here is an example: